 - People with COPD who have a rhinovirus infection are more likely to have a longer duration of illness, a more severe illness and to cough for longer afterwards than those without lung disease.

-- Preventing the spread of the common cold is very difficult but simple measures to prevent the spread of acute respiratory infections, such as hand washing (especially around younger children), wearing masks and wearing gloves, have been shown to be effective.
+- Preventing the spread of the common cold is very difficult but simple measures to prevent the spread of acute respiratory infections, such as hand washing (especially around younger children), are thought to be moderately effective.
+The role of mask wearing is less clear.

-- The effectiveness of adding virucidals or antiseptics to normal handwashing to decrease transmission remains uncertain.
+- The effectiveness of adding virucidals or antiseptics to normal handwashing to decrease transmission remains uncertain and hasn't been recently updated.

 - People with colds should also avoid close contact (eg, hugging, kissing) and avoid sharing towels and flannels.
 Children should be discouraged from sharing toys belonging to a child with a cold.